Panel 1

 National

 The data are obtained through simple mathematical computations.
 Estimates of the total vehicle mileage are derived from modeling processes provided by the ISPRA National Atmospheric Emissions Inventory section (European model Copert).
 The estimates consider total fuel consumption, the vehicle fleet, mileage estimates on highways, and periodic studies by trade associations or local authorities.
-Intensity estimates are derived from mileage estimates, ISTAT population estimates, and data extracted from the European Commission databases, Eurostat, and AMECO.
+Intensity estimates are derived from mileage estimates, Istat population estimates, and data extracted from the European Commission databases, Eurostat, and AMECO.

 -